 The 'Customer Defined Diagnostics' tab is present for the user to further modify the diagnostics beyond the defaults in the 'Diagnostic Coverage' tab.
-These customer defined diagnostics are built into the selections in the 'Pin Level Tailoring' tab and 'Function and Diag Tailoring' tab.
-If the user has a unique set of diagnostics that is run to replace the TI recommended diagnostics, then use one of the customer defined options.
-Fill in the coverage details, and then move to the 'Function and Diag Tailoring' tab and apply that diagnostic to the appropriate row.
+These customer defined diagnostic are built into the selections in the 'Pin Level Tailoring' tab and 'Function and Diag Tailoring' tab.
+If the user has a unique set of diagnostics that will be run to replace the TI recommended diagnostics, they can use one of the customer defined options, fill in the coverage details, and then move to the 'Function and Diag Tailoring' tab and apply that diagnostic to the appropriate row.

-3.6 Totals - ISO26262 Tab
+2.2.6 Totals - ISO26262 Tab